Axway/unified-catalog-migration/README.md

 Due to that, the migration script is creating only 1 subscription for each individual resources available in the product.
 The subscription is reused to add the Access to the various application.

 **Limitation**:
-On Marketplace side, it is not possible to access the same resource using one subscription and multiple applications to help provider to enforce correctly the subscription plan quotas.
+On Marketplace side, it is not possible to access the same product resource using a subscription plan having quota restriction and multiple applications to help provider to enforce correctly the subscription plan quotas.
 The migration script displays this message `/!\ Cannot add access to {UNIFED_CATAOLOGSUBSCRIPTION_APPLICATION_NAME} using subscription {MARKETPLACE_SUBSCRIPTION_NAME} : access already exist for another application` if multiple applications try to access the same resource using the same subscription.

+You can overcome this by using the unlimited quota variable: `PLAN_QUOTA="unlimited"`

 ## Usage